lab5e/spancli/README.md

 If you have these environment variables set you can omit their respective options.
 If you do specify the command line options they will override what is set in the environment.

-## Installing

-You can install this utility by issuing the following command.

-    go get -u github.com/lab5e/spancli/cmd/span

 ## Requirements